bluesky/tiled/docs/source/how-to/custom-clients.md

    _change_ the behavior of the existing methods, attributes, and properties in the base class.
-This is a well-known [principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in software design generally, and it is especialy crucial here.
+This is a well-known [principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) in software design generally, and it is especially crucial here.
 If a user runs code in a software environment where the library with the custom objects happens to be missing, we want the user to immediate notice the missing methods, not get confusingly different results from the "standard" method and the customized one.
 In addition, it is helpful if the "vanilla" Tiled documentation and user knowledge transfers to the custom classes with _additions_ but no confusing _changes_.
 2. If something custom will do I/O (i.e. download metadata or data from the server) make it method, not a property.
 Properties that do "surprise" I/O may block over a slow network and can be very confusing.
 The same guideline